How we can help

-- Information, advice and guidance for disability-related concerns
+- Offering information, advice and guidance for disability-related concerns

 - Arranging screenings and Educational Psychology Assessments for dyslexia, dyspraxia and ADD